ncatlab/nlab-content/pages/3/4/3/7/17343/content.md

 +-- {: .proof}
 ###### Proof

-Via remark \ref{MorphismsFromTensoredRepresentableToTopologicallyEnrichedFunctor}, the statement essentially reduces objectwise to the proof of theorem \ref{TopQuillenModelStructure}:
+Via the enriched Yoneda lemma, prop. \ref{TopologicallyEnrichedYonedaLemma}, the statement reduces objectwise to the proof of theorem \ref{TopQuillenModelStructure}, theorem \ref{ClassicalModelStructureOnCompactlyGeneratedTopologicalSpaces}:

-In particular, the technical lemmas \ref{CompactSubsetsAreSmallInCellComplexes}, \ref{JTopRelativeCellComplexesAreWeakHomotopyEquivalences} and \ref{AcyclicSerreFibrationsAreTheJTopFibrations} generalize immediately to the present situation, with the evident small change of wording.
+In particular, the technical lemmas \ref{CompactSubsetsAreSmallInCellComplexes}, \ref{JTopRelativeCellComplexesAreWeakHomotopyEquivalences} and \ref{AcyclicSerreFibrationsAreTheJTopFibrations} generalize immediately to the present situation, with the evident small change of wording:

-For instance the fact that a morphism of topologically enriched functors $\eta \colon F \to G$ that has the right lifting property against the elements of $I_{Top}^{\mathcal{C}}$ is a projective weak equivalence, follows by noticing that remark \ref{MorphismsFromTensoredRepresentableToTopologicallyEnrichedFunctor} gives a [[natural bijection]] of commuting diagrams (and their fillers) of the form
+For instance the fact that a morphism of topologically enriched functors $\eta \colon F \to G$ that has the right lifting property against the elements of $I_{Top}^{\mathcal{C}}$ is a projective weak equivalence, follows by noticing that the [[enriched Yoneda lemma]] prop. \ref{TopologicallyEnrichedYonedaLemma} gives a [[natural bijection]] of commuting diagrams (and their fillers) of the form

 $$
   \left(